 Michelle Weiss is the President and Director of Female Veterans Alliance.
 While in service to her country, Ms. Weiss was twice deployed with an Air and Rescue Unit to the Middle East, where she sustained injuries.
 Ms. Weiss worked at Walter Reed Army Medical Center as a psychometrist and with a variety of private non–profit organizations in helping to find permanent housing for homeless veterans and their families.
 Ms. Weiss has conducted domestic violence clinics at a US Marine Base in Quantico, Virginia and at US Army Bases at Ft.
 Bragg in Fayetteville, North Carolina and Fort Drum in Fort Drum, New York.
-Ms. Weiss Has completed undergraduate degree programs in psychology, child behavior science, and is currently working on her Master’s Degree in Social Work and Policy.
+Ms. Weiss Has completed undergraduate degree programs in psychology, child behavior science, and will graduate later this year with her Doctorate.

 Harley Lippmann is a Director of Female Veterans Alliance.
 Mr. Lippmann is founder and chief executive officer of Genesis 10, a business and technology consulting firm.
 Mr. Lippmann launched an initiative at Genesis 10 to mentor and train veterans in a variety of in demand civilian fields and has become increasingly involved with organizations that support returning US military veterans with the services, training and tools necessary for both personal and professional success.
 Mr. Lippmann is the President of American-Israel Friendship League and Executive Committee Member of the American Israel Public Affairs Committee; Mr. Lippmann serves by Presidential appointment as a member of the Commission of the Preservation of America’s Heritage Abroad and as member of the Dean’s Advisory Board for the School of International and Public Affairs at Columbia University.
 Mr. Lippmann has a Masters of Arts degree in International Affairs from Columbia University.